daichikuroda/bottom_up_HCD/README.md

 ### Unbalanced tree example 1 (Figure 9) and example 2 (Figure 10)
-You can try by typing:
+You can run the following command:
 ```
 $ python3 trial_on_unbalanced.py beta a_last example1/2 num_nodes_per_bottom_community
 ```